Fitch cuts outlook on Kuwait's debt rating to 'negative'

-(Reuters) - Rating agency Fitch said on Wednesday it downgraded the outlook on Kuwait’s sovereign debt rating to “negative” from “stable”, saying it saw near-term liquidity risks associated with the state treasury fund.
+KUWAIT (Reuters) - Rating agency Fitch on Wednesday downgraded its outlook on Kuwait’s sovereign debt rating to “negative” from “stable”, warning of near-term liquidity risks associated with the state treasury fund.

-The rating agency said the outlook change reflects near-term liquidity risk associated with the imminent depletion of liquid assets in the General Reserve Fund (GRF) in the absence of parliamentary authorisation for the government to borrow.
+The agency, which affirmed Kuwait’s long-term rating at “AA”, said liquid assets in the General Reserve Fund (GRF) faced being depleted in the absence of parliamentary authorisation for the government to borrow.

+Finance Minister Khalifa Hamada said in a statement that Kuwait’s financial position was solid, supported by the much larger Future Generations Fund - only tapped into once, during the First Gulf War.

+But he acknowledged the near-depletion of the GRF due to “structural imbalances” in public finances.
+He said boosting liquidity in the GRF was among the government’s top priorities and solutions were being explored.

-An OPEC member state, Kuwait has been hit hard by lower crude prices and the coronavirus pandemic.
+An OPEC member state, Kuwait has been hit hard by lower oil prices and the COVID-19 pandemic.

-Repeated rows and deadlocks between cabinet and the elected assembly have led to successive government reshuffles and dissolutions of parliament, hampering much needed economic reforms.
+Repeated rows and deadlocks between cabinets and successive elected assemblies have led to several government reshuffles and dissolutions of parliament, hampering much needed economic reforms.

 “Without passage of a law permitting new debt issuance, the GRF could run out of liquidity in the coming months without further measures to replenish it” Fitch said.